 South Australia flag redesign

 The redesign for South Australia uses the state’s official colour palette of red, navy, and gold.
 The navy Australian pale provides a deep anchor for the dark gold Southern Cross, while the red fly creates a striking contrast.
-The composition integrates the state’s recognised fauna symbol within the unified national system.
+The composition integrates the state’s fauna symbol as part of the unified system.

 This design is similar in appearance to that proposed by many on the internet including Brendan Jones.
 My version differs in the colour and arrangement of the stars and lack of fimbriation.

-The vice-regal standard for the Governor of South Australia maintains the red fly while transposing the hoist colours to follow heraldic metal-first principles.
-The Australian pale is gold with navy stars, featuring the Sturt's desert pea as the state floral emblem within a gold disc.
+The vice-regal standard for the Governor of South Australia maintains the red fly while transposing the hoist colours to follow heraldic metal-first pattern in the other states.
+The Australian pale is gold with navy stars, while the fly features the Sturt's desert pea as the state floral emblem within a gold disc.